maneerlik/kotlin-koans/README.md

 <a name="triple-quoted-strings"></a>
 ### Triple-quoted strings
-Learn about the <a href="https://kotlinlang.org/docs/strings.html#string-literals">different string literals and string templates</a> in Kotlin.
+:label: Learn about the <a href="https://kotlinlang.org/docs/strings.html#string-literals">different string literals and string templates</a> in Kotlin.

 You can use the handy library functions <a href="https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.text/trim-indent.html">`trimIndent()`</a> and <a href="https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.text/trim-margin.html">`trimMargin()`</a> to format multiline triple-quoted strings in accordance with the surrounding code.